Harlaxton, Queensland: Economy

 Harlaxton has a history as an industrial centre.
 Apart from the quarries, the suburb is home to the Willowburn railway marshalling yard and the original Darling Downs Bacon Company established as a co-operative in 1911 (later KR Castlemaine).

 Education

 Harlaxton State School is a government primary (Prep-6) school for boys and girls at 110 Ruthven Street (27.5398°S 151.9545°E).
-In 2017, the school had an enrollment of 130 students with 13 teachers (11 full-time equivalent) and 19 non-teaching staff (10 full-time equivalent).
+In 2017, the school had an enrolment of 130 students with 13 teachers (11 full-time equivalent) and 19 non-teaching staff (10 full-time equivalent).

 Downlands College is a Catholic primary and secondary (5–12) day and boarding school for boys and girls at 72 Ruthven Street (27.5353°S 151.9576°E).
-In 2017, the school had an enrollment of 770 students with 70 teachers (68 full-time equivalent) and 49 non-teaching staff (35 full-time equivalent).
+In 2017, the school had an enrolment of 770 students with 70 teachers (68 full-time equivalent) and 49 non-teaching staff (35 full-time equivalent).

+There are no government secondary schools in Harlaxton.
+The nearest government secondary school is Toowoomba State High School in neighbouring Mount Lofty to the south-east.

 Amenities

 Harlaxton is also home to the Toowoomba Cricket Club and the Toowoomba Bears rugby union club, as well as the Willowburn Sports Club (soccer).